Keyboard size differences explained

 100% or Full Size keyboard

 This is the most common keyboard size.
 It’s what you can expect to see on any office desk and it’s by far the most ubiquitous size out there.
-A full size or 100% keyboard has a numpad, function keys, navigation keys (the arrow keys and Page Up and so on) and a row of F (function) keys.
+A full size or 100% keyboard has a numpad, function keys, arrow keys, and edit keys (Page Up and so on).

 80% or Tenkeyless (TKL) Keyboard